last updated: 14 April 2025

 Alice chuckled.

-‘It’s a joint project with some friends.
-And as you know, there is, of course, life on other planets.’
+‘No, friends from planet Earth.
+But, as you know, there is, of course, life on other planets.’

 ‘But …’ and here Kahu flicked to the first page of her notebook and read: Oh, planet Earth!